The Centre’s Directors are:

 - Jonathan Broome (nominated by Chartered Institute of Arbitrators)

 - George Burgess (nominated by Scottish Government)

-- Jan Marshall (nominated by Scottish Government)
+- Gavin Henderson (nominated by Scottish Government)

 Brandon is the principal of Brandon Malone & Company, a specialist arbitration and litigation practice.
 A solicitor advocate, he is accredited by the Law Society of Scotland as a specialist in Construction Law and as a specialist in Arbitration Law, and convenes the Society’s Arbitration Accreditation Committee.
 Brandon is a practising arbitrator and expert determiner, and is a Fellow of the Chartered Institute of Arbitrators.
 He is a member of the panel of arbitrators of the International Centre for Dispute Resolution, the global component of the American Arbitration Association.
 He is also an eminent Fellow of the Royal Institution of Chartered Surveyors (FRICS).
 He has lectured widely on the subject of the Arbitration (Scotland) Act 2010.
 Brandon is an Honorary Lecturer at the Centre for Energy, Petroleum and Mineral Law and Policy at the University of Dundee and is an External Examiner in arbitration law at Robert Gordon University.
 He was a driving force behind the establishment of the Scottish Arbitration Centre.
 As well as chairing the Board of the Scottish Arbitration Centre, he is Co-Director of the International Centre for Energy Arbitration.